aiven/aiven-docs/docs/products/flink/howto/datagen-connector.md

 1. In the Aiven for Apache Flink service page, select **Application** from the left sidebar.
-2. Create a new application or select an existing application for your desired
+2. Create an application or select an existing application for your desired
     [data service integration](/docs/products/flink/howto/create-integration).

 :::note
-If you are editing an existing application, you need to create a new version of the application to make changes to the source or sink table.
+If you are editing an existing application, you need to create a version of the application to make changes to the source or sink table.
 :::